Dr Bryan Nichols, PT, DPT, FAAOMPT

 I have many jobs.
-I am a board certified orthopaedic specialist in physical therapy and the owner of Ascend Orthopeadics.
+I am a fellow of the American Academy of Orthopaedic Manual Therapy and an Orthopaedic specialist.
 In the past I have been a clinical director at an outpatient clinic, and treated patients in both outpatient home care settings.
 I also teach in Jefferson University’s Physical therapy Program where i have the honor of mentoring the next generation of physical therapists.
 But, my most important job is being a father to my child.